 International

-The CNRS Institute of Chemistry (INC) is active in Europe, especially through the Horizon 2020 European Research Framework Programme.
-In other parts of the world, it focuses its efforts on the creation of UMIs, International Joint Units and international laboratories and networks around cutting-edge scientific topics, usually linked to reputable universities and major industrial groups.
+CNRS Chemistry is active in Europe, especially through the Horizon 2020 European Research Framework Programme.
+In other parts of the world, it focuses its efforts on the creation of IRLs (International Research Laboratories) and international projects networks around cutting-edge scientific topics, usually linked to reputable universities and major industrial groups.

 Actualités des laboratoires à l'international